 b) advance equality of opportunity between persons who share a protected characteristic and those who do not; and

 c) foster good relations between persons who share a protected characteristic and those who do not.

 The protected characteristics are: age; disability; gender reassignment; pregnancy and maternity; race; religion or belief; sex; marriage and civil partnership; and sexual orientation.

 The Authority is currently awaiting the guidance to public bodies on the performance of this new duty, which is due to be published by the Equality and Human Rights Commission (EHRC).

 What the HTA is doing to promote equality

-The Authority has an equal opportunities policy.
+The Authority has an Equality, Diversity and Human Rights policy.
 The Authority intends to use the EHRC guidance to review and update its policy and approach to equality issues as part of its public sector duty.

 The Authority monitors the diversity of its workforce and equality of opportunity for staff within the workforce.
-In January 2012 the HTA provided training for staff around equality and diversity and the characteristics of the Equality Act 2010.
+Regular training is provided for staff on Equality, Diversity and Inclusion as well as the protected characteristics of the Equality Act 2010.